Conrad New York Downtown

 At a glance: Elegantly packaged elbow room could be the biggest luxury the Conrad New York Downtown offers.

-In a city jammed with tight spaces and close quarters nearly everything about this atrium hotel – built in 2000 as an Embassy Suites and spruced up into a more upscale Conrad in early 2012 – is expansive.
+In a city jammed with tight spaces and close quarters nearly everything about this atrium hotel – built in 2000 as an Embassy Suites and spruced up into a more upscale Conrad in 2012 – is expansive.

 The lobby is airy and spacious; you could do cartwheels across the floor without bumping into anything.
 The rooms, all suites, start at 430 square feet.
 Even the artwork is grand scale – a 16-story rendering of Sol Lewitt’s Loopy Doopy, a feast of purple swirls plotted on a blue grid, marches up an entire wall extending from the lobby to the roof.